 Exposure Meter: None

 In 1937, Universal decided it wanted to design a new style of camera that could compete with the Germans, but at a much lower price.
-Brand new, a Leica III cost around $200 and a Contax III was a whopping $285 which is equal to $4830 in 2014 dollars!
-As comparison, the Argus C3 sold for $25 making it one of the more popular American cameras of its day.
-So, Universal had the lofty goal of creating a camera that could compete with the Germans in terms of quality, but they wanted it to sell at the same price as the Argus.
+Brand new, a Leica III cost around $200 and a Contax III was a whopping $285 which after inflation, is $5162 today!
+As comparison, the Argus C3 sold for $25 making it one of the more popular American cameras of it’s day.
+Universal had the lofty goal of creating a camera that could compete with the Germans in terms of quality, but they wanted it to sell at the same price as the Argus.

 Since Universal wasn’t known as a premiere maker of cameras, they knew they wouldn’t have the design and production capabilities to make a Leica or Contax clone, so they knew they had to come up with a much cheaper way to accomplish their goals.
 For this, they turned to a man named George Kende.
 Two years prior, in 1935 Kende had designed an 8mm motion picture camera for Universal called the Univex Cine 8.
 The Cine 8 had a rotary shutter that could keep spinning at a fixed speed to allow the camera to shoot at a specific frame rate necessary for motion pictures.
 He used this knowledge of rotary shutters in motion picture cameras to design a spring loaded rotary shutter for Universal’s newest still camera.
 This rotary shutter is responsible for the large curved hump on top of the camera.
 This hump is not just for looks, it conceals the two discs that make up the rotary shutter.